Table of Contents

 Big Data became a strong competitive advantage for most of the companies.
 Now there is a notable increase in data investigation, data gathering, and data sharing.
 Combining data from the network core, radio access network and handset connectivity, together with customer value and touch point interactions, can enable service providers to improve many aspects of customer experience management.

 According to a recent study from LinkedIn, the number of data scientists has doubled over the last four years.
 The number of job posts grew extremely fast, and these trends have led to an increased demand for sophisticated data analysis skills.
-With this demand has also emerged a variety of different ways of working with data, which will shape the Big Data landscape in 2018 and beyond.
+With this demand has also emerged a variety of different ways of working with data, which will shape the Big Data landscape in the upcoming years.

 Big data analytics helps organizations harness their data and use it to identify new opportunities.
 That, in turn, leads to smarter business moves, more efficient operations, higher profits, and happier customers.